PauseAI/pauseai-website/src/posts/ai-takeover.md

 Note that a takeover does not necessarily mean that the ASI will kill all humans.
 However, for most random goals that can be considered, humans do not have value, and death will eventually be the default outcome as we ultimately compete for the same limited resources.
+This is why the risk of accidental human extinction is so high with AI.
+For a random goal, such as calculating pi, humans are not part of the optimal world state.
+The default outcome of a takeover attempt is therefore that all humans die.

+But even in the outcomes where humans do survive, we are still at risk of being worse off.
-And even if a goal does involve keeping humans alive, it is possible that human well-being is not part of the same goal.
+If a goal does involve keeping humans alive, it is possible that human well-being is not part of the same goal.
+And even if the AI is under human control, we don't know that the one controlling the AI will have everyone's best interests in mind.

 ## Conclusion